 When it comes to exploring the Montreal Biome, there are some noteworthy creatures you definitely don't want to miss on your journey through the ecosystems.

 - Yellow Anaconda: The non-venomous yellow anaconda is on average 3 to 4 metres in length (10 to 13 feet) and generally eats birds, rodents, and fish, suffocating its prey and then swallowing it whole, head first.
 At the Montreal Biodome, feedings consist of a large rat "served" once every two weeks, sparing the fish who share basin space with the semi-aquatic snake from turning into lunch.

 - American Beaver: The quintessential Canadian mascot and largest rodent in North America, the American beaver is the only species of its kind on the continent, a monogamous, community-oriented, semi-aquatic mammal with teeth that never stop growing, and is considered at once a benefit and a pain.
-On on the one hand, beaver dams—the rodent's home and testament of its dietary penchant for tree bark and cambium—create erosion-preventing wetlands that offer a rich habitat to all sorts of species, from mammals to birds to fish, over time transforming into meadows and eventually, woods.
-Beavers have even been known to fix human-made dams; they reportedly dislike the sound of running water as it suggests a leak.
-On the other side of the coin (no pun), beaver dams can interfere with human activity, flooding roads, surrounding properties and farmlands as well as disturb mother nature, creating silt buildup, compromising stream flows and threatening pre-existing wildlife habitats.
+On the one hand, beaver dams—the rodent's home and testament of its dietary penchant for tree bark and cambium—create erosion-preventing wetlands that offer a rich habitat to all sorts of species, from mammals to birds to fish, which over time transform into meadows and eventually, woods.
+Beavers have even been known to fix human-made dams because they have been reported to dislike the sound of running water (which suggests a leak).
+On the other side of the coin, beaver dams can interfere with human activity, flooding roads, surrounding properties and farmlands as well as disturb mother nature, creating silt buildup, compromising stream flows and threatening pre-existing wildlife habitats.